oryoxorki-dev/DaanPH/README.md

 ## How It Works

-The general routing pipeline works as follows:
+The general routing process works as follows:

 ```text
 User